-Well, after building and most importantly, using these hurdles with animals over a long period of time, I feel I can answer these three questions.
+Well, after building and most importantly, using these hurdles with animals over an extended period, I feel I can answer these three questions.

-To the first concern of how strong could the hurdles be?
-Let me tell you I’m forever reassured of that doubt, wattle fencing once dried is a strong and sturdy form of fencing.
+- To the first concern of how strong could the wattle hurdles be?
+Let me tell you I no longer doubt, wattle fencing once dried is a strong and sturdy form of fencing.

-On to the second concern about the overall weight of the hurdle.
-You must remember, that when building the hurdles all the materials must be “green” or freshly cut.
-Only green material can handle the stress of bending in different directions.
+- On to the second concern about the overall weight of the hurdle.
+You must remember, that when building the hurdles, all the materials must be “green” or freshly cut.
+The green material can handle the stress of bending in different directions.
 The weight of green materials will shed off after the hurdles are put to work through a warm summer and have thoroughly dried.
-You will be left with a strong, but light hurdle panel.
+You will have a sturdy, but light hurdle panel.